Skip to main content

 Forgetting Your Time Horizon

 Bear markets come and go.
-Stock market corrections occur and crashes happen.
+Stock market corrections occur, and crashes happen.
 Historically, the S&P 500 Index, which tracks the 500 largest companies in the U.S. by market capitalization, has a down year 25% of the time and an up year 75% of the time.
 You can’t expect that you’ll be in a bull market all the time.

-The important thing to remember is your investing time horizon.
+The important thing to remember is your investment time horizon.
 If you’re investing for retirement, is your time horizon five years, 10 years, 15 years, or longer?
 The longer your time horizon, the less you should worry about the ups and downs of global stock markets.
 They have time to recover from any downswings.

 Turning to Buffett again, he often says investors should do nothing when the stock market plunges.
 Instead, he advises you to buy stocks in companies you understand and trust.
-Purchases your shares at a fair price, and then forget about them.
+Purchases your shares at a fair price, and then forgets about them.
 Buffett famously said, “If you aren’t thinking about owning a stock for 10 years, don’t even think about owning it for 10 minutes.”
 He also said, “Our favourite holding period is forever.”

 The point is that you shouldn’t feel obligated to do anything when markets take a downturn.
 You can simply hold onto your investments and wait for markets to rebound.
 Over a long enough time frame, the market has always rebounded and come back stronger.
-So unless you’re planning to retire in six months — in which case your investments should already be in more stable vehicles — don’t panic.
+So, unless you’re planning to retire in six months — in which case your investments should already be in more stable vehicles — don’t panic.

 Devon Taylor